nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 device_credentials_installer -d --ca *_ca.pem --ca-key *_prv.pem --coap --cmd-type at_shell
 ```

 Upon success, you can find an `onboard.csv` file with information about your device.
-We need this file to register the certificate with your account.
+You need this file to register the certificate with your account.
 In this step, you will also be prompted to enter your nRF Cloud API key that you obtained earlier.

 ```shell